albertcanales/iGo-AP2/README.md

 ![](banner.png)

 # iGo-BCN
-## By Javier Nistal Salas i Albert Canales Ros
+## By Javier Nistal Salas and Albert Canales Ros

 iGo-BCN is a Telegram bot that guides you through Barcelona.
 The project is composed by two files: `igo.py` and `bot.py`, described on the next sections.